 We can and must do more.

 Education is a priority component of Plan International’s response to humanitarian emergencies.
-We strive to provide quality education opportunities for girls and boys affected by humanitarian crises, with particular focus on adolescent girls, who are among the worst affected by disasters.
-Plan International is currently on the ground and providing assistance to Rohingya children and families in Bangladesh, and in South Sudan and Nigeria.
+We strive to provide quality education opportunities for girls and boys affected by humanitarian crises, with a particular focus on adolescent girls, who are among the worst affected by disasters and conflict.